 Phase One: Salvation results; regenerate mankind is positionally higher than angels because of our union with Christ, Heb 1:4-14.

-12. Through the fall of man, Satan gained control of the world.
-Until the Second Advent, Satan will be the ruler of this world, John 12:31; 14:30; 16:11; 2 Cor 4:4; Eph 2:2.
-Even though he is the ruler of this world does not mean that he controls of mankind.
-This is because God instituted some Divine laws.
+This is because God instituted some Divine Laws.
 The Laws of Divine Establishment began with human freedom.
-Human volition or free will makes man a free agent and as a free agent in the devil’s world he can choose between the plan of God and the blessings that come from that plan, or the plan of Satan and the things that Satan offers by way of bait.
-Salvation through faith in Christ frees mankind from Satan’s control, Gal 5:1.
-After salvation, the believer who utilizes the Grace Apparatus for Perception (GAP) to achieve spiritual adulthood learns the reality of this freedom.
+Human volition or free will makes man a free agent, and as a free agent in the devil’s world, he can choose between the plan of God and the blessings that come from that plan, or the plan of Satan and the things that Satan offers by way of bait.
+Salvation, through faith in Christ, frees mankind from Satan’s control, Gal 5:1.
+After salvation, the believer who utilizes the Grace Apparatus for Perception (GAP) to achieve spiritual adulthood, learns the reality of this freedom.

-The Angelic Conflict is related to the doctrine of Angelic Observation.
+The Angelic Conflict is Related to the Doctrine of Angelic Observation.
 In regard to the Angelic Conflict and God utilizing a lower creation called man to resolve that conflict, angels observe the human race.
 Therefore, angels are watching the human race, and especially believers, 1 Cor 4:9; 6:1-3; 11:10; Eph 3:10; 1 Tim 5:21; 1 Peter 1:12, to learn about and oppose God’s grace plan.